harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 If you started the local server, stop it (`Ctrl+C`).

-Open the `src/index.js` file and change line 5 to
+Open the `src/index.js` file and update line 5.

 ```
 const port = process.env.PORT
 ```

-and save your changes.

 ## Deploying to Azure App Service